 Today’s organizations operate in an environment where we see an increasing trend in the number and size of security-related incidents, with the cost of each security breach often running into millions of dollars and having a significant impact on customer trust.

 Additionally, the risk of mistakes related to manual processes of provisioning and de-provisioning of accounts, reconciling data between applications and triggering scripts for various use cases can pose significant liability issues for organizations.
 That’s why it’s important to pick an iPaaS vendor that has a deep understanding of security, compliance and governance, and has a track record of working with reputed and trusted clients in the enterprise space.

 When evaluating vendors for security, compliance and governance you should ask these questions:

-- Does this product provide the latest state of the art features with respect to platform and product security including access management, audit trails and logging, data visualization and robust flows?
+- Does this product provide the latest state-of-the-art features with respect to the platform and product security including access management, audit trails and logging, data visualization and robust flows?